grincc/hub/README.md

   + https://medium.com/@CryptoProfG/grin-money-explained-3-supply-and-monetary-properties-of-grin-aa753fdb91b8
   + https://medium.com/@CryptoProfG/grin-money-explained-4-exploring-grins-monetary-model-e48b1761653

-* **What is Grin?:** explenation on emission, transaction aggretation and mimble wimble with some nice visuals usefull for presentations, by Phyro.
+* **What is Grin?:** explanation on emission, transaction aggretation and Mimblewimble with some nice visuals usefull for presentations, by Phyro.
   + https://github.com/phyro/what-is-grin
 * **Grin newsletter:** Sign up or click on 'Read first' to read old Grin newsletters
   + https://grinnews.substack.com/

 ## External artikles
-* **Articles on Grin and Mimble Wimble:** Just a few of the many, feel free to add more. https://www.blockchainbeach.com/going-deep-on-privacy-mimblewimble/ https://smithandcrown.com/research/grin-mimblewimble/
+* **Articles on Grin and Mimblewimble:** Just a few of the many, feel free to add more. https://www.blockchainbeach.com/going-deep-on-privacy-mimblewimble/ https://smithandcrown.com/research/grin-mimblewimble/